The Flagstaff Hill Golf Club has a proud history...

 Click on the picture below to view a video presentation, which includes original photographs and Super 8 movie recorded at the event (17 mins).

-This option was taken up in 1978 and the Golf Club now owns the land and the first class Clubhouse.
 All activities of the Club continued to be developed with one of the most major projects being the construction of the water catchment area.
 This dam not only provides top class water for maintenance of the course, but is also an integral part of the course and has formed what is the most picturesque par 3, 7th hole, and was appropriately named Loch Hillan in recognition of David's many years of personal input to the Club's development.
 The photos below at the opening cermony on 31st Aust 1980 mark a major milestone in the club's development.

 In 2001, approximately 9 hectares of adjoining land was bought from SA Water.
 This land, containing spectacular views over the Adelaide Hills, was converted into two challenging golf holes.
 The addition of these holes allowed the Club to sell 4 hectares of the existing golf course to AV Jennings for a housing development.
 The finance received from this land not only paid for the new land, the new holes, numerous improvements to the Clubhouse and all the Club debt, but also left a substantial amount for future development and improvements.